openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/multinode_cluster/test_multinode_config.md

   restartPolicy: Never
 EOF
 ```
-- Launch pod (this will create an ubuntu VM that sleeps for 10 minutes then exits)
+- Launch a pod (this will create an ubuntu VM that sleeps for 10 minutes then exits)
 ```shell
 kubectl apply -f test.yaml
 ```
-- Check pod running
+- Check that the pod is running
 ```shell
 kubectl get pods -o wide
 ```

+- The pod should be running without issues.
 +++